openvcloud/kubernetes/docs/setup.md

 # Deploying Kubernetes using the 0-templates for Kubernetes

 First step is to create two private Git repositories:
-- One data repository
+- Zero-Robot data repository
-- config repository
+- JumpScale configuration repository

 Make sure to initialize them.